What is a Lip or Tongue Tie?

 In older children and teenagers, upper lip ties can be associated with a gap between the front teeth called diastema.
 Generally, this is only a cosmetic issue.

 River Oaks Dental is the only dentist in the area that is fully trained and equipped to properly care for these issues.

-If you suspect your baby has a tongue or lip tie that’s causing breastfeeding issues, contact River Oaks Dental at either of our offices in Aitkin or Crosby, MN.
+If you suspect your baby has a tongue or lip tie that’s causing breastfeeding issues, contact River Oaks Dental at either of our offices in Aitkin or Deerwood, MN.
 We’ll be able to assess your baby’s mouth and provide information about whether a tongue or lip tie should be corrected.